 The first thing you should do is check the network.
 Make sure that your phone is connected to stable Wi-Fi or mobile data before trying to play videos in Google Drive.

-In case you are experiencing any major issues, check the troubleshooting steps found in this article.
+In case you are experiencing any major issues, check our article on Wi-Fi issues on Android.
 On the other hand, if the network connection is evidently not the problem, continue to the next step.

 2. Confirm that the video file format is supported by Google Drive